apache/infrastructure-website/content/pages/responsetime.md

-Title: Service Level Agreement (SLA)
+Title: Response time

-A service-level agreement, or SLA, is a service provider's commitment to its clients.
-The Infra team commits to these targets for the services it maintains for the Apache community.
+The Infra team takes seriously all reports it receives about issues in the Apache system.
+We triage reports according to severity, and seek to resolve them in a timely fashion.

 ### Services ###

 Currently, Apache services are operating at an uptime rate of over 99%.

-For current status of services, see <a href="https://status.apache.org/" target="_blank">the ASF status page</a> and the Infra <a href="https://www.apache.org/uptime/" target="_blank">SLA graphs</a>.
+For the current status of services, see <a href="https://status.apache.org/" target="_blank">the ASF status page</a> and the Infra <a href="https://www.apache.org/uptime/" target="_blank">response graphs</a>.

 ### Jira issue reports and service requests ###

-Here is how we calculate SLAs and Infra's response for issue reports and service requests submitted as Jira tickets:
+Here is how we triage issue reports and service requests submitted as Jira tickets:

 #### Blocker ####
 A time-sensitive issue that is hindering a project's basic functions.

-  - **SLA**: 24 hours to respond, 3 days (72h) to resolve.
-Weekends count against SLA hours.
+  - **Goal**: 24 hours to respond, 3 days (72h) to resolve.
+Weekend hours count against this goal.
   - **Example**: Web site has been defaced and we just sent out a press release.

 #### Critical ####
 A time-sensitive issue that causes disruption for a project, but is not hindering basic functionality.

-  - **SLA**: 36 hours to respond, 4 days (96h) to resolve.
-Weekends count against SLA hours.
+  - **Goal**: 36 hours to respond, 4 days (96h) to resolve.
+Weekend hours count against this goal.
   - **Example**: We just called a new release, but SVN is not allowing us to upload or move the artifacts.

 #### Major ####
 This is the default Jira issue priority.
 It fits a large issue that Infra should resolve quickly, but is not time-sensitive or related to basic projct functions.
 This includes requesting new resources.

-  - **SLA**: 2 days (48h) to respond, 5 days (120h) to resolve.
-Weekends do not count against SLA hours.
+  - **Goal**: 2 days (48h) to respond, 5 days (120h) to resolve.
+Weekends do not count against this goal.
   - **Examples**:
     - Set up a new podling.
     - Add a git repository.